preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-types/index.rst

 At the top, a User Information block is added.
 Next, a Tab section is added, for navigation purposes, for three tabs with information.

+For more information, see: (link to be added)

 The first tab is a Properties tab (Contact), the second is a section with an organization tree, and the third (Experience) is a section with, as is says, experience information.